Fair Unknown: Knighthood and main adventure

-In the Bel Inconnu, a youth appears at Arthur's court in Caerleon, and the nameless youth abruptly asks King Arthur for an unspecified boon, which is granted.
+In Le Bel Inconnu, a youth appears at Arthur's court in Caerleon, and the nameless youth abruptly asks King Arthur for an unspecified boon, which is granted.
 The king sends out to discover the youth's name, but the youth cannot provide what he does not know, and he is given the nickname "Fair Unknown".

 A maidservant named Helie (or Hélie) from Wales (Gales) then arrives at court, seeking a knight to take up an adventure to rescue her master, the Princess/Queen.
 (Note: In the opening scene at court, Helie's master (the distressed royal damsel)'s name is concealed, save being the daughter of King Grangras (v.
 177, normalized as Guingras in Eng. tr., which is the spelling in all subsequent instances).
 This would suggest her to be princess royal, but in a later when the princess recovers and reveals her name to be Blonde Esmeree, she also proclaims to be "acknowledged queen" (v.
 3386) in her own right.)
 The adventure is that of the Fearsome Kiss (Fier Baissier).
-No knight seems willing, when the youth requests that his promised bonn be permission to accept this adventure.
-Arthur at first tries to dissuade, fearing it may be too dangerous, but relents, after enlisting the youth as a knights of his court.
-Helie however is unhappy with the choice of an unproven knight, "the worst rather than best".
+No knight seems willing, when the youth requests that his promised boon be permission to accept this adventure.
+Arthur at first tries to dissuade, fearing it may be too dangerous, but relents after enlisting the youth as a knight of his court.
+Helie, however, is unhappy with the choice of an unproven knight, "the worst rather than best".
 In the Middle English version, the messenger named Elene (Elaine) also complains that a child has been assigned to the task.

-Side-adventures
+Side adventures

-But the youth will have the chance to prove himself in a number of adversarial encounters and adventures before arriving at the main quest in Wales.
-In the journey, he will be accompanied by Helie, her dwarf, and the squire named Robert assigned to the Bel Inconnu by the king.
+The Fair Unknown has a chance to prove himself in a number of adversarial encounters and adventures before arriving at the main quest in Wales.
+During the journey he is accompanied by Helie, her dwarf, and a squire named Robert who is assigned to him by the king.

-In his first enemy encounter, the Bel Inconnu defeats the knight Blioblïeris who defends the Perillous Ford (Gue Perilleus), (Note: Bel Inconnu, vv.
+In his first enemy encounter, Le Bel Inconnu defeats the knight Blioblïeris who defends the Perillous Ford (Gue Perilleus), (Note: Bel Inconnu, vv.
 321–339; Blioblïeris named at v.
 339.) after which he is challenged by Blioblïeris's two (or three) cronies, including "Willaume de Salebrant".
 (Note: Brandsma gives "two cronies". but Blioblïeris companions (vv.
 527–531) are three according to Fresco's index, namely Elins li Brans or Elin the Fair, Lord of Graie (vv.
 527, etc.), the knight of Saie (v.
 528), and Willaume de Salebrant (v.
 529).)
-The LD sets the hero's first fight against William of Salebraunche at "Castle Adventurous upon the Vale Perilous" (or "Pont/Bridge Perilous").
+The Libeaus Desconus sets the hero's first fight against William of Salebraunche at "Castle Adventurous upon the Vale Perilous" (or "Pont/Bridge Perilous").